Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Double-click on the date, then select Edit on the top-left.
+Now, we can change anything we want.
+In this case, I will update the message to "No day off".

 43.
 <p align="center">
 <img src="https://i.imgur.com/O7HPS35.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Back on our admin account we can see the changes to the message.

 44.
 <p align="center">